-After the '='-sign a keyword has a certain number of parameters separated by comma's.
+After the '='-sign a code word has a certain number of parameters separated by comma's.
 Some parameters are obligatory, others are optional.
-An error is reported if the number of parameters is smaller than the minimum number of obligatory parameters or larger than the maximum number of parameters possible for the specific keyword.
+An error is reported if the number of parameters is smaller than the minimum number of obligatory parameters or larger than the maximum number of parameters possible for the specific code word.